Best DIY Method That You Can Find In 2023!

 - The vital thing to consider in regards to the base of your capo is that it’s long sufficient to cover the width of the fretboard.

-- In case you have a short pencil or another shorter base, check it by comparing its length to the width of the fretboard.
+- If you have a short pencil or another shorter base, check it by comparing its length to the width of the fretboard.

 You can either use a strong elastic band like a rubber band or hair tie, or you can use a piece of string.

-- When you use an elastic band, check it to ensure it’s strong enough to hold the base towards the strings.
+- When you use an elastic band, check it to ensure it’s strong enough to hold the base toward the strings.

 - Check the elastic band by stretching the band.
 You don’t have to stretch it too far, however, be sure it doesn’t break on an initial test.